 “You never know.
 I don’t know if it’s going to be all fans or a whole lot of bottle service.
 But it doesn’t matter.”

-His two clear priorities are music and family / friends, which keep him motivated through the constant travelling and shoots.
+Illenium’s main priorities are music, family and friends, which keep him motivated through the constant travelling and shoots.
 Even “Takeaway” shot at The Vessel at Hudson Yards was a purely opportunistic find and something his team had to forsake sleep for as they were only given 8 hours amidst a crazy travelling schedule to capture all the material they needed.
 They did it anyway.
 The video was unique at the point of launch, since the initial design was shrouded in secrecy and for the first few months of opening, also fraught with controversy as users didn’t get control over the use of their photos that were taken in and out of The Vessel.

 Popspoken: What do you remember about your first gig?